 6. End homelessness

-According to the National Alliance to End Homeless, there are approximately, there are nearly 549,928 people who are homeless on any given night in the U.S. (January, 2016).
+According to the National Alliance to End Homeless, there are approximately nearly 549,928 people who are homeless on any given night in the U.S. (January 2016).
 Homelessness can negatively impact individuals’ health in multiple ways, and the effects can last.
 By developing new service innovations and technologies and creating new policies to ensure affordable housing, the rate of homeless individuals can drop significantly.

 7. Create social responses to a changing environment

 Due to climate change and urban development, the health of the earth and its individuals is devolving.
 By creating transformative social initiatives that engage communities to take charge, society as a whole can improve.

 Living in the digital age, technology makes a large impact on many of life’s tasks.
 By utilizing such technologies in creative ways, such as applications designed for case planning, setting up treatment plans and organizing assessments, social workers can provide proper assistance to individuals and communities in need.